vlada-caban/horiseon-code-refactor/README.md

 ## License

-Plase refer to the LICENSE in the repo.
+Please refer to the LICENSE in the repo.